victor-abz/grm-mobile-app/docs/watermelondb-sync-implementation.md

 **CRITICAL DATABASE MIGRATION REQUIRED**
 All these fields must be updated in WatermelonDB schema with proper migration:
+**NOTE** Ensure you reset the migration to version 1, assumin g we are starting from scratch, all apps will reset. then the schema will be with corrected data.
 ```javascript
 // Required changes to src/database/schema.js - grm_issues table
 // BEFORE (CURRENT - WRONG):